evermoving/SystemCaptioner/README.md

 1. Download the latest standalone .zip (currently 1.37) from the releases section and extract all files.

-2. Run SystemCaptioner.exe an follow the instructions.
+2. Run SystemCaptioner.exe and follow the instructions.

 Alternatively build the standalone executable yourself using build_portable.py